Tien: Says the woman he left a single mother.

 - Ash Ketchum's mom Delia from Pokémon fits this trope somewhat.
-While she is a very good mom, Ash left his home at ten to commence his journey as most young men and women around his age do, so compared to many, she had a lot less on her work plate.
+While she is a very good mom, Ash left his home at ten to commence his journey, as most young men and women around his age do, so compared to many, she had a lot less on her work plate.
 She is always there to welcome him back at the end of a journey.
-It's also said she works at a diner of some sort.

 - Syaoran's mom from Cardcaptor Sakura.
 Justified because her husband left her a lot of money, social status, and a Big Fancy House when he passed.